|

 above the streets of the city which The Doctor said was simply called

-The Capital.
+The Capitol.
 A man in the livery of the Chancellery Guard drove the car,

-but this time he was simply an escort for two guests in the city, not
+but this time he was simply an escort for two guests in the city not a

-a guard over two asylum seekers without proper paperwork.
-Wyn allowed
+guard over two asylum seekers without proper paperwork.
+Wyn allowed herself

-herself to enjoy the tour.
+to enjoy the tour.
 The Doctor was enjoying it, too.
-He had fond
+He had fond memories

-asked.
-"Let's go see the great desert."
-The driver nodded and
+go see the Great Red Desert.”
+The driver nodded and the car went

-the car went faster as it left the city behind and crossed a red desert
+faster as it left the city behind and crossed a wide desert with strange

-with strange rock formations rising from it here and there like those
+rock formations rising from it here and there like those in the famous

-in the famous Death Valley on Earth.
-The Doctor smiled as they raced across
+Death Valley on Earth.
+The Doctor smiled as they raced across the land

-"This is the main feature of the northern continent where The Capital
+“This is the main feature of the northern continent where The Capitol

-where I come from.
+continent where I come from.
 That really IS beautiful.
-Mount Lœng… rising
+Mount Lœng…

 I used to go up the mountain to visit the monks in their monastery.
 They

-taught me to do the meditation.
-Though they reckoned I was too impatient
+taught me to do their meditations, though they reckoned I was too impatient

 to be really good at it."